OpenVoiceOS/precise-lite-trainer/README.md

 # OpenVoiceOS precise trainer

-WIP - open during construction
+WIP - open during construction, setup.py and command line entry points are not yet provided

 Several training strategies are available, each may provide better results for different datasets and wake words, some sounds might be easier to learn than others and the kinds of data available for each word will be different